 That seems to have been exactly Labor’s thinking for this year’s election.
-In October the ALP signed gun creative Mark Collis -- who has designed high-profile campaigns for Earth Hour and McDonalds, and was recently head of innovation and creativity at Telstra -- to lead its ad campaign.
+In October the ALP signed gun creative Mark Collis — who has designed high-profile campaigns for Earth Hour and McDonalds, and was recently head of innovation and creativity at Telstra — to lead its ad campaign.
 But the relationship broke down around two months ago and Labor has assembled a new team of true believers.

 Essential Media Communications, the progressive polling and campaigning outfit behind the Australian Council of Trade Unions’ 2007 Your Rights at Work campaign, is now running the show.
 Film producer Richard Keddie, who also worked on Your Rights at Work, is also on board.
-So is Dee Madigan -- a vivacious Gruen Transfer regular who once worked under Mark Pearson at Ammirati Puris Lintas.
+So is Dee Madigan — a vivacious Gruen Transfer regular who once worked under Mark Pearson at Ammirati Puris Lintas.
 Labor sources say the crew is already working hard at EMC’s Sussex Street HQ, with ALP assistant national secretary Nick Martin overseeing efforts.

-While TV and radio remain the crucial battlegrounds, digital is again expected to grow in importance this campaign -- with Facebook, rather than Twitter, seen as an influential platform.
+While TV and radio remain the crucial battlegrounds, digital is again expected to grow in importance this campaign — with Facebook, rather than Twitter, seen as an influential platform.

-One top ad creative describes the switch from Collis to EMC as a “reversion to the base" -- a sign sandbagging existing seats, rather than winning new ones, is the name of the game.
+One top ad creative describes the switch from Collis to EMC as a “reversion to the base” — a sign sandbagging existing seats, rather than winning new ones, is the name of the game.
 “They realise union money and union effort is the one thing they’ve got going for them,” they said.

 With donations apparently down dramatically, the Labor team can be expected to again work closely with the ACTU and other unions.
 As Loughnane explained in his 2010 post-election speech:

-“It is clear the ACTU, unions and other left-wing groups were fully integrated into Labor’s campaign … There was a period of 10 days -- a lifetime in a political campaign -- in the first half of the election in which Labor did not advertise at all except for a minor buy in one state.
+“It is clear the ACTU, unions and other left-wing groups were fully integrated into Labor’s campaign … There was a period of 10 days — a lifetime in a political campaign — in the first half of the election in which Labor did not advertise at all except for a minor buy in one state.
 But during this period, the ACTU and unions were on the air attacking Tony Abbott and the Coalition.”

 The appointment of Madigan has led to some furrowed brows, given she worked as a key creative on Labor’s disastrous 2012 Queensland election campaign.
 Madigan was the brains behind the controversial “Campbell’s web” ads which highlighted Campbell Newman’s connections to a series of allegedly dodgy deals.

 Labor veteran Bruce Hawker, who worked on the Queensland campaign and rates Madigan highly, told The Power Index the ads were “very effective” early on.
 But the strategy was later seen as smear when the Crime and Misconduct Commission cleared Newman of wrongdoing before election day.

-That doesn’t mean a scare campaign about Abbott -- and his supposedly dastardly plans to cut workplace entitlements and government programs -- will be off the cards this time around.
+That doesn’t mean a scare campaign about Abbott — and his supposedly dastardly plans to cut workplace entitlements and government programs — will be off the cards this time around.
 As one Labor campaign insider said ominously: “Everyone says they hate negative advertising, but it works.”